eggheadio/eggheadio-course-notes/the-beginners-guide-to-react/notes/24-react-lifting-and-colocating-react-state.md

 <TimeStamp start="1:00" end="1:20">

-  If you need to share state between two components, that is currently living in one component, "lift" that state to the closest shared parent component.
+  If you need to share state that is currently living in one component between two components "lift" that state to the closest shared parent component.

 </TimeStamp>

 <TimeStamp start="1:30" end="1:57">

-  Remember to pass a function through props that allows the child component to update the state of the parent component.
+  Remember to pass a function through props that allows the child component to update the state that is living in the parent component.

 </TimeStamp>